-The origins of the Japanese brand Edwin go back to 1947.
-In this post-war period, Mr. Tsunemi imported second-hand jeans from the United States, which he washed, repaired and sold in second hand.
-From 1951, after obtaining traditional looms, the company manufactures the first Japanese fabrics. as well as the world's heaviest ringspun denim jeans in the world (16oz), featuring the famous tricolour rainbow selvedge, still in use today.
-The first Edwin jeans were created in 1961: it was by playing with the letters of DENIM, and by inverting the M which became a W that Tsumeni named his brand.
-Over the years, Edwin has continued to innovate, placing it today as a brand synonymous with authenticity, know-how and as a precursor to the quality standard of jeans from the Japan.
+The origins of the Japanese Edwin> brand go back to 1947.
+In this post-war era, M. Tsunemi imported used jeans from the United States, which he washed, repaired and sold second-hand.
+Starting in 1951, after obtaining traditional looms, the company manufactures the first Japanese fabrics. as well as the world's heaviest ringspun denim jeans (16oz), featuring the famous rainbow edge. tricolor (rainbow selvedge), still used today.
+The first Edwin jeans were made in 1961: it is by playing with the letters of DENIM, and by inverting the M which becomes a W that Tsumeni baptizes his mark.
+Over the years, he never ceased to put innovation at the forefront, making it a synonymous with authenticity, know-how, and as a precursor of the quality standard of jeans from the Japan.
 That's when we start to see several stores opening, the machine is set up.
 The label now does its own weaving and washing, with its own crafts.

-"FROM JAPAN WITH LOVE" for this 2020 season, the Edwin brand announces its strong positioning.
+For the "FROM JAPAN WITH LOVE" season in 2020, the Edwin brand announces its assertive positioning by recalling its history.

-This collection is influenced by casual clothes with a desire to return to their roots and classic models such as their denims, chinos or their t-shirts made in Japan.
-There is also a t-shirt with a logo referring to the famous Mount Fuji.
+This collection is influenced by casual clothes with a desire to go back to basics and classic models like their denim, chinos or their colorful t-shirts made in Japan.
+We also find a t-shirt with a logo referring to the famous Mount Fuji.
 Each piece is a little piece of history.
 A collection from another time, mixing heritage, authenticity and know-how.

 Edwin, The Dream Of Japanese Denim